Final exams are almost over, graduation day is fast approaching and that schoolies getaway you’ve been day dreaming about is just around the corner.

 - Ask someone to proof it – in an employer’s eyes there is no excuse for spelling or grammar errors in your resume.
 If you can, ask a teacher or trusted friend to read over your finished resume before you begin sending it out.

-- For more tips about resume writing read ‘How to write a resume that stands out.’
+- For more tips about resume writing read 'How to Write the Perfect Resume'.

 3. Ask a Teacher or School Leader for a Letter of Recommendation